SireDCA/Crown-Interactive-Training/README.md

 # Crown-Interactive-Training
-This repository contains a log of all my training projects at within the duration of my time at crown interactive
+This repository contains a log of all my training projects performed within the duration of my time at crown interactive